djwatson/hawk/README.md

   with hawk, and is only a convenience.
 Script is only compiled and not run.

-`-s, --heap-sz`
-  Set the maximum heap size, in pages (4096 bytes).
-Default is 12000 pages.

 `-v, --verbose`
   Turn on verbosity.
 Prints tracing info, generated trace IR, and machine code.
 Also displays GC collection info.